-The Peugeot 208 hit showrooms in 2012 and has been on sale for four years.
-It is this first-generation model that we're focusing on here.
+The Peugeot 208 was released in 2012 and has been on sale for seven years before being replaced by the second-generation model, which includes an all-electric variant for the first time.
+It’s this first-generation car that we're focusing on here.

 Peugeot 208 Mk1

-The 208 appeared in June 2012 in three and five-door hatchback forms.
-There were 1.0, 1.2, 1.4 and 1.6-litre petrol engines, while diesel fans had the choice of two low-emission 1.4-litre units (98g/km HDi and 87g/km e-HDi with stop/start) or two 1.6-litre engines, with 92bhp or 115bhp.
-The three-door-only 200bhp 208 GTi was launched in April 2013; a 208bhp 30th Anniversary special edition GTi appeared in November 2014, with just 100 coming to the UK.
+The three-door-only, 200bhp 208 GTi was launched in April 2013; a 208bhp 30th Anniversary special edition GTi appeared in November 2014, with just 100 coming to the UK.
 A facelifted 208 arrived in June 2015 with more efficient engines, extra safety options, and tweaked styling; a sporty GT Line trim was also added.
-In February 2016 a 79g/km 1.6 BlueHDi was introduced, then XS, Roland Garros, Active Design and Allure Premium special editions arrived in the following months. \
+In February 2016 a 79g/km 1.6 BlueHDi was introduced, then XS, Roland Garros, Active Design and Allure Premium special editions arrived in the following months.

 Peugeot 208 reviews

 - Peugeot 208 GTi review

 All of the engines are perky enough, and the three-cylinder 1.0- and 1.2-litre units are more enjoyable than you might expect.
 Only the diesels were offered with the EGC automatic gearbox; it’s not very slick, though, so we’d stick with a manual.